Primechain/primechain-api-docs/docs/usecases/temp.md

 5. The encrypted data and the tag are published to the specified trade channel.

 ***The following is the output:***
-1. `tx_id_enc_data` - the id of the transaction in which the encrypted data and tag were published to the data stream.
+1. `tx_id_enc_data` - the id of the transaction in which the encrypted data and tag were published to the trade channel.
-2. `tx_id_signature` - the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the the data stream.
+2. `tx_id_signature` - the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the the trade channel.
 3. `signature` - the digital signature
 4. `aes_password` - the AES password
 5. `aes_iv` - the Initialization Vector (IV)